 Pink, green and even black or gilt Onion Pattern chinaware have been readily produced, but the most original and desirable color for this design has been blue - hence the common reference to it as Blue Onion or Blau Zwiebelmuster in German.
 Forms & shapes include just about anything that can be made in porcelain, with Tableware being definitely the most abundant.
 Porcelain figurines, decorative centerpieces, porcelain clocks & garnitures, lamps, vases, compotes, cutlery handles, porcelain boxes, and nowadays even coffee mugs, are just some of the other imaginative ways of celebrating this ornamental style.

-The Transferware [decals] technique has been the most prevailing method to decorate blank-ware with the Onion Pattern at most factories' manufacturing settings, which always also requires some hand-painting for enhancing the finer features and to also fuse the individual details in a harmonious overall visual concept.
+The Transferware [decals] technique has been the most prevailing method to decorate blank-ware with the Onion Pattern at most factories' manufacturing settings, which always also requires some hand-painting for enhancing the finer features and to also integrate the individual details in a harmonious overall visual concept.
 Skilled modelers and artisans train for several months and in some instances years, before engaging in the fine art of finishing and balancing the various stylistic elements that make up this pattern.

-In spite of its widespread popularity and corresponding increase in production, both in volume as well as in its variety of items, the Onion Pattern has maintained high prices at auction when sold as a collectible, especially so for authentic and older Meissen examples.
+In spite of its widespread popularity and the corresponding increase in production, both in volume as well as in its variety of items, the Onion Pattern has maintained high prices at auction when sold as a collectible, especially so for authentic and older Meissen examples.
 Large size and uniqueness in shape are very important pricing factors, with rarer specimens valued the most and as expected.
-For porcelain tableware & chinaware, completeness of a Set is critical and of course condition is paramount as such objects would have normally been in use and frequently somewhat damaged if not cared or stored properly.
+For porcelain tableware & chinaware, completeness of a Set is critical and of course, the condition is paramount as such objects would have normally been in use and frequently somewhat damaged if not cared or stored properly.

 Below are some examples from our Pricing Guides with many examples of related to items in the Onion Pattern.